 For example, we are:

-- developing next-generation solar-thermal technologies in partnership with ARENA, Alcoa and Bayer, to displace the need for natural gas and decrease operating fuel costs in large-scale industrial processes
+- developing next-generation solar-thermal technologies in partnership with ARENA and Alcoa, potentially to displace the need for natural gas and decrease operating fuel costs in large-scale industrial processes

 - investigating ways to improve production and distribution of future renewable fuels, such as hydrogen, biogas, methanol and ammonia, through the Future Fuels CRC